 Radon is a natural radioactive gas that you can’t see or smell.
 There is usually very little radon in the air outside, but sometimes an unsafe level of radon can build up indoors.

 If you are breathing in too much radon, you won’t feel sick or have any symptoms right away.
 Testing your home is the only way to know if there’s a radon problem.

 Test your home with a short-term test.

 Testing your home for radon is easy and doesn't cost very much.
 You can test for radon yourself or hire a professional to do it for you.
 If you rent your home, ask your landlord to get it tested.

-- Test for radon in the lowest level of your home that people spend time in.
+- Test for radon in the lowest level of your home where people spend time.
 If you use part of your basement for living space, like a playroom, test there.
-If you only use your basement for storage, test the ground floor.
+If you only use your basement for storage, test the first floor.

 - If your home has a radon level of 4 or higher, it’s time to take action.
 There is no safe level of radon, so you may still want to fix your home if the radon level is between 2 and 4.